Every school needs to understand its culture to shape its future.

 A SSAT Senior Education Lead will conduct an information gathering phone call with the key leader(s) of the school to get a picture of your context and aims.
 This will be followed by completion of a pre-audit template to summarise the culture you currently have, want to achieve and how you think the gap can be bridged.

 SSAT will issue you with an online survey to be disseminated to all members of staff and completed within 2 weeks.
 Your Senior Education Lead will then collate the results and generate a report of the findings.

-Your Senior Education Lead will conduct a half-day school visit to gain a deeper insight into the current school culture.
-The visit will follow a programme put together by the school which may include:
+Your Senior Education Lead will conduct a half-day school immersion session to gain a deeper insight into the current school culture.
+The session will follow a programme put together by the school which may include: